 Most conversion partners are not a good option.
 You are better off redeeming them for an award night, possible.
 For instance, 10,000 IHG points are only worth 2,000 Delta Miles and 10,000 Hilton Honors points are only worth 1,000 Delta miles.
 As free hotel nights start at 5,000 points for either loyalty program, you can get a free weekend trip.

 Another easy way to earn Delta miles on every purchase is by getting a Delta credit card.
 The best Delta credit cards have options for different types of travelers.

-If you’re an infrequent traveler, the Blue Delta SkyMiles® Credit Card from American Express doesn’t charge an annual fee (See Rates & Fees).
-It earns 2 SkyMiles per $1 spent on Delta purchases and at U.S. restaurants.
+If you’re an infrequent traveler, the Delta SkyMiles® Blue American Express Card doesn’t charge an annual fee (See Rates & Fees).
+It earns 2 SkyMiles per $1 spent on Delta purchases and at restaurants worldwide.

-The other Delta credit cards come with more perks and benefits including some of the best credit card offers July 2019 that have since expired.
+The other Delta credit cards come with more perks and benefits including some of the best credit card offers.
 However, unless you fly Delta at least once a year and can use the air travel benefits, the free card is your best option.